 In this short example, you have seen that you can easily add any custom code developed as an ASCX user control in Visual Studio.
 This user control can contain any .NET controls, third-party controls or ADO.NET code that will retrieve data from an external database.

 Another option how to insert custom code into the page is creating your own web part.
 A web part is basically an ASCX user control, but it inherits some standardized properties and methods from the CMSAbstractWebPart class.
-You will usually build web parts in case you need to create re-usable, parameterized user controls.
+You will usually build web parts in cases where you need to create re-usable, parameterized user controls.
 Web part development is described in the Development -> Web parts -> Developing web parts topic.